 - The following prerequisite courses or the equivalent must be completed with a grade of C or better (a grade of C- or less is not acceptable).
 Students may complete three prerequisites in the Summer session after provisional acceptance into the program.
 All requirements must be completed before beginning the graduate level of study.
 Courses noted in parentheses are FGCU courses that meet the requirement:

 - Two courses in human anatomy & physiology w/lab (BSC 1085C & BSC 1086C).
 It is highly recommended that labs not be completed online.
 Must be completed before taking OTH3417C & OTH3429C

-- Any abnormal psychology or psychopathology course (CLP 3140)
+- Any approved abnormal psychology or psychopathology course (CLP 4143)

-- Any lifespan human development course (DEP 2004)
+- Any approved lifespan human development course (DEP 2004)

 - Research course with health professions or behavioral research focus (IHS 4504)

-- Any musculoskeletal anatomy course w/lab (OTH 3417C)
+- Any approved musculoskeletal anatomy course w/lab (OTH 3417C)

 - Any general psychology course (PSY 2012)